-Lynchburg College expects that every member of the campus community will share in its historic commitment to academic honesty, personal integrity, and behavioral maturity.
+Lynchburg College expects that every member of the campus community share in its historic commitment to academic honesty, personal integrity, and behavioral maturity.
 As an educational institution, the College is concerned with both the formal, in-class education of its students and their growth into mature men and women who conduct themselves as responsible citizens.

 The uniqueness of the academic community requires particular sensitivity to both the individual rights of students and the rights of the College community.
 Rules and regulations are imperative as a basis for the orderly conduct of College activities and for maintaining an environment conducive to study, recreation, and personal growth.
 Regulations are intended to create sound living and learning conditions for all members of the campus community.